-CHAPTER 1: Overview of Carbon and Forests 1
+CHAPTER 1: Overview of Carbon and Forests .
+1

-1.0 Introduction - background 1
+1.0 Introduction - background .
+1

-1.1 Why carbon sequestration and storage in forests and forest products is important 4
+1.1 Why carbon sequestration and storage in forests and forest products is important .
+4

-1.2 The process of carbon sequestration in trees and forests 9
+1.2 The process of carbon sequestration in trees and forests .
+9

 1.3 Main findings from Chapters 2-6 12

-1.4 An alternative view of forest management and carbon 18
+1.4 Summary 18

-1.5 Summary 19

-1.6 Acknowledgments 21
+1.5 Acknowledgments 21

-1.7 Units of carbon measurement 21
+1.6 Units of carbon measurement 21

-1.8 References in Chapter 1 22
+1.7 References in Chapter 1 22

-CHAPTER 2: Carbon Sequestration and Storage in Oregon's Forests .
-25
+CHAPTER 2: Carbon Sequestration and Storage in Oregon's Forests 24

-2.0 Introduction - background 25
+2.0 Introduction - background 24

-2.1 Overview of FIA forest inventory sampling design, and how carbon storage and flux estimates are calculated by pool 25
+2.1 Overview of FIA forest inventory sampling design, and how carbon storage and flux estimates are calculated by pool 24

-2.2 Carbon currently stored in Oregon's forests: 2007-16 30
+2.2 Carbon currently stored in Oregon's forests: 2007-16 29

-2.3 Carbon sequestration in Oregon forests: Ten-year change from 2001-06 through 2011-16 33
+2.3 Carbon sequestration in Oregon forests: Ten-year change from 2001-06 through 2011-16 32

-2.4 Summary 40
+2.4 Summary 39

-2.5 Appendix 1: Glossary of terms used and FIA-specific definitions 41
+2.5 Appendix 1: Glossary of terms used and FIA-specific definitions 40

-2.6 References in Chapter 2 42
+2.6 References in Chapter 2 41

-CHAPTER 3: Managing Forests to Increase Their Carbon Storage, Productivity and Resiliency .
-45 3.0 Introduction 45 3.1 Land strategy 1: Avoid emissions by reducing forest conversion 47 3.2 Land strategy 2: Prevent emissions by reducing risk of fire, disease and mortality 50 3.3 Land strategy 3: Increase forest area 54 3.4 Land strategy 4: Increase carbon in existing forests and products through silviculture 55 3.5 Summary 57 3.6 References in Chapter 3 58 CHAPTER 4: The Role of Wood Products and Biomass Energy in Carbon Stores and Emissions .
-63 4.0 Introduction 63 4.1 The role of wood products in carbon storage 64 4.2 LCA of wood products 68 4.3 LCA of mass timber buildings 79 4.4 Energy use in wood products production 81 4.5 Substitution effects on carbon emission, and avoiding unintended consequences 83 4.6 Summary: Opportunities to increase wood in building materials and fuels 85 4.7 References in Chapter 4 86
+CHAPTER 3: Managing Forests to Increase Their Carbon Storage, Productivity and Resiliency

+3.0 Introduction

+3.1 Land strategy 1: Avoid emissions by reducing forest conversion 45

+3.2 Land strategy 2: Prevent emissions by reducing risk of fire, disease and mortality

+3.3 Land strategy 3: Increase forest area 52

+3.4 Land strategy 4: Increase carbon in existing forests and products through silviculture

+3.5 Summary 55

+3.6 References in Chapter 3 56

+CHAPTER 4: The Role of Wood Products and Biomass Energy in Carbon Stores and Emissions

+and Emissions 61

+and Emissions 61 4.0 Introduction

+and Emissions

+and Emissions

+and Emissions

+and Emissions